The Debrief

 For Australian businesses investing in SEO, this raises a practical question: where should the effort go?

-But if your SEO strategy for 2026 is built around the assumption that better structured data equals more AI visibility, you need to rethink.
+But if your SEO strategy for 2026 is built around the assumption that better structured data equals more AI visibility, you need to rethink the whole plan.

 What the research suggests actually drives AI citations is more fundamental.
 Original data that can't be found elsewhere.
 Clear, authoritative statements on specific topics.
 Content that directly answers questions rather than optimising around keywords.